Revamped credential and permission system for the data

 => He sees more hosts and services than without restriction

-#8 Updated by lazyfrosch almost 2 years ago
+#8 Updated by lazyfrosch about 2 years ago

 - % Done changed from 0 to 80